-This light comes on briefly when the vehicle is turned on.
+This light comes on briefly while starting the engine.
 If it does not, have the vehicle serviced by your dealer.
 If the system is working normally, the indicator light then turns off.

-The traction off light comes on when the Traction Control System (TCS) has been turned off.
-If Electronic Stability Control (ESC) is turned off, TCS is also turned off.
-To turn TCS and ESC off and on, see Traction Control/Electronic Stability Control ⇒ 242.
+The traction off light comes on when the Traction Control System (TCS) has been turned off by pressing and releasing the TCS/ESC button.

+This light and the Electronic Stability Control (ESC) OFF light come on when ESC is turned off.

-If TCS is off, wheel spin is not limited unless necessary to help protect the driveline from damage.
+If the TCS is off, wheel spin is not limited.
 Adjust driving accordingly.